I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 After more than two hours' walk, he reached a shallow bay.
 The stones of the shore here were finer, about the size of swallows' eggs.
 At the edge of the shore, tucked up against a mountain, was a small village of simple wooden houses.

 The man walked uphill across the beach -- several hundred feet -- and through the village.
 It was quiet -- no, it was deserted.
 No one called out to him.
-There were no dogs or laundry, no children, no signs of the village's inhabitants at all.
-Most doors stood open; the houses contained some simple wooden furniture, but no wall scrolls or bowls, cooking utensils or bedding.
+There were no dogs or children; he saw no laundry hung out to dry.
+Most doors stood open; the houses typically contained a few items of simple wooden furniture, but no wall scrolls or bowls, cooking utensils or bedding.
 They appeared to have been abandoned, everything portable or difficult to replace carried off.

-He continued through the village to the mountain.
+He continued through the village to the foothills of the mountain looking over it, and found a path leading into the forest.
 A large, fine house occupied its first clearing, two or three hundred feet up.
 In contrast to the single or double-roomed houses below, this one had carved wooden eaves extending over an outer hallway.
-The roof was tiled, the sliding doors papered and in good condition.
+Its roof was tiled and its sliding doors were papered and in good condition.
 The man walked through several rooms that were nearly fully furnished, but didn't see a single other person.
 In the inner courtyard, the rock garden was overgrown with grass.

 When he left the spring, it was almost sunset and there was a boy standing in the middle of the path to the village.